Rachel Burris8-Minute Read

 Clum adds, “We also provide schematic floor plans for each level of the house, as well as a dollhouse view of the entire home, providing buyers with a more complete feel and understanding of the home.”

-Instead of relying on advanced proptech to conduct virtual tours, real estate professionals are now using the everyday technology that’s already at their disposal.
+Real estate professionals are now using the everyday technology that’s already at their disposal.

 “I spoke with an agent who videotaped all of her listings with her cell phone and posted them on her Facebook page and website,” says Tracey Hawkins, a former real estate agent who now teaches safety and security courses to real estate professionals.
 “The technology isn’t complicated, and cost provides no barrier to entry since it’s free, and people already have smartphone cameras.”